goharbor/website/docs/administration/robot-accounts/_index.md

 weight: 40
 ---

 Harbor v2.2 introduces the capability for administrators to create system robot accounts you can use you run automated actions in your Harbor instances.
-System robot accounts allow you to use a robot account to perform maintenance or repeated task across all or a subset of projects in your Harbor instance.
+System robot accounts allow you to use a robot account to perform maintenance or repeated tasks across all or a subset of projects in your Harbor instance.

 For each system robot account you are able to assign the following permissions,